What is the best iron supplement for pregnancy anemia?

 Improve Baby Growth

-If you have severe anemia in pregnancy it prevent oxygen getting to baby.
-Without oxygen your baby will have problems growing and developing in a healthy way.
+If you have severe anemia in pregnancy it prevents oxygen getting to baby.
+Without oxygen, your baby will have problems growing and developing in a healthy way.
 Babies who are born too small are at greater risk of infection which can mean a prolonged hospital stay.
-A good iron supplement will improve your oxygen levels which means more oxygen for baby.
+A good iron supplement will improve your oxygen levels which means more oxygen for your baby.